Mohamedtharwat321/Login-and-Registration-System/README.md

 ## Features
 - **User Registration**:
-    -Users can register by providing their name, email, and password.
+  - Users can register by providing their name, email, and password.
-    -Passwords are validated to ensure they match during registration
+  - Passwords are validated to ensure they match during registration
-  - Hero section.
-  - Information about the company and its services.
-  - Solar kits showcase.
-  - Repair services section.
-  - Energy innovators and products section.
-  - Customer testimonials.
-  - Footer with subscription and legal links.
 - **User Login**:
     -Registered users can log in using their email and password.
 - **Form Validation**:
-    -Real-time validation for fields like email, password, and confirm password.
+    - Real-time validation for fields like email, password, and confirm password.
-    -Error messages are displayed for invalid inputs.
+    - Error messages are displayed for invalid inputs.

 - **Local Storage**:
     -User data is stored securely in the browser's local storage.
     -Data persists even after the browser is closed.